 The godmother will usually get a small gift in return – often jewellery.
 In addition, the godmother will sometimes also get one or more free voyages per year on their ship.

-Where did the godmother tradition start?
+When did the godmothers start?

 In ancient Egypt ships got blessings before going to sea.
 The Greeks and the Romans did it too.
 Superstition, ritual and religion have become a part of nautical tradition in many cultures.
 Indeed, in Japan a ceremonial axe is used to cut the ropes holding a new ship in place, while in France ship christenings were once accompanied by special rites that resembled marriage and baptismal ceremonies.